 - Students will be prepared to sit the GCE O-Level Higher Music Examination in their Secondary/Year 4 year, at which their musical knowledge and skills will be assessed via the activities of listening and analysis, performing, and music writing.

 - The MEP can also be offered in JC1 and JC2 in JCs such as Eunoia Junior College.

 - One outstanding MEP student from each level will be awarded CHS’Joseph Wallace Family Music Scholarship.
 This is a non-renewable 1-year scholarship.

 Students in the Catholic High School MEP undergo lessons in Music Studies to learn about various genres of Music from around the world, as well as Music History.
 Students develop critical thinking skills through the analysis of music and gain informed perspectives as they seek to understand the different musical contexts through various historical and cultural periods.

 MEP students also engage in Music Making activities of composing and performing on one or more instruments.
-Opportunities are given for the students to go beyond performing solo, as they enjoy the chance to perform with other musically-talented students in the MEP.
+Opportunities are given for the students to go beyond performing solo, as they enjoy the chance to perform with other students in the MEP.
 Students also learn to express their ideas through music – by composing their own songs or music.
-Through the experience of writing their own music, MEP students gain a much deeper understanding of the composing process and such experiences have encouraged many MEP students to embark on a composing career.
+Through the experience of writing their own music, MEP students gain a much deeper understanding of the composing process.

 Entry Requirements for the MEP